 This FREE web/video-based training course is offered through a grant from the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
-Visit https://tfcbt.musc.edu to register and complete the course.
+Visit the TFCBT webpage to register and complete the course.
 Ten units of continuing education credit is approved for the successful completion of the full online training course.

 Prolonged Exposure Emotional Processing Therapy for PTSD

 This FREE training is offered through PEWeb , which is an "online, interactive, training program designed to teach mental health providers how to implement Prolonged Exposure therapy, one of the most highly effective treatments for people with post-traumatic stress disorder (PTSD).
 This site has a particular focus on the treatment of military and combat-related PTSD although the principles and methods described work well for any type of traumatic event that results in PTSD."
 It was “developed through a collaborative Veteran Affairs grant funded project including clinicians and researchers from the Medical University of South Carolina, University of Pennsylvania, and the VA Palo Alto HCS/National Center for PTSD.”
 Visit the free training webpage for more information.